American Seafoods

 American Seafoods Group, LLC (ASG) is an American seafood company.
-Based in Seattle, Washington, ASG owns and operates six large catcher-processor vessels that harvest and process on board fish caught in the U.S. waters of Alaska and the Pacific Northwest.
+Based in Seattle, Washington, ASG owns and operates six large catcher-processor vessels that harvest and process onboard fish caught in the U.S. waters of Alaska and the Pacific Northwest.
 American Seafoods Company is the largest harvester in the U.S. Bering Sea Alaska pollock fishery with approximately 45% of the catcher-processor market share.

 American Seafoods Company is owned by American Seafoods Group Consolidated, LLC.
-Senior leaders of ASG include Einar Gustafsson, CEO; Kevin McMenimen, CFO; Rasmus Soerensen, Chief Commercial Officer.
-Inge Andreassen is President of American Seafoods Company, a subsidiary of American Seafoods Group.
+Senior leaders of ASG include Einar Gustafsson, CEO; Amy Morris, CFO; Rasmus Soerensen, Chief Commercial Officer.
+Inge Andreassen is president of American Seafoods Company, a subsidiary of American Seafoods Group.

 History

-American Seafoods Company was founded by Kjell Inge Røkke in Seattle in 1988.

-Following the passage of the American Fisheries Act in 1998, American Seafoods and seven other companies form the Pollock Conservation Cooperative.
+American Seafoods Company was founded by Kjell Inge Røkke in Seattle in 1988, following the passage of the American Fisheries Act in 1998.
+American Seafoods and seven other companies form the Pollock Conservation Cooperative.
 American Seafoods Company received 16.572% of Directed Pollock Fishery.